 - Not participate in any off-campus employment without proper authorization from the Department of Homeland Security.

-- Complete your educational program by the date specified on your I-20 or DS2019.
-If you cannot complete your program in time, you must meet with the Director of International Services and apply for program extension at least 15 days before your I-20 or DS2019 expires.
+- Complete your educational program by the date specified on your I-20.
+If you cannot complete your program in time, you must meet with Kathy Urffer, associate registrar and principle designated school official, and apply for program extension at least 15 days before your I-20 expires.

-- Notify the Director of International Services if you plan to transfer from Marlboro College to another school or language institution.
+- Notify the associate registrar for graduate & professional studies if you plan to transfer from Marlboro College to another school or language institution.

-- Keep the Associate Registrar for Graduate & Professional Studies and Director of International Services informed of your current address, telephone number, and email address.
+- Keep the associate registrar informed of your current address, telephone number, and email address.

 - Notify the US Department of Homeland Security of a change of address within 10 days of the change.

 - Keep your passport valid at all times.

 - Maintain insurance coverage for yourself and all dependants in the US.

 Failure to Maintain Status

-If you fail to maintain your lawful F-1 or J-1 status, you are considered to be unlawfully present in the US.
+If you fail to maintain your lawful F-1 status, you are considered to be unlawfully present in the US.
 In this case you may request to be reinstated by the Immigration and Naturalization Service, and only the Department of Homeland Security is authorized to decide whether or not to reinstate the student.
 Violations of status and being unlawfully present in the US carry serious consequences, so make sure that you carefully follow the regulations and properly maintain your status at all times.